lexjacobs/flower-picker/README.md

 ### Protips!

-- Clone this repo into dropbox (or symlink `db/cohorts.yaml` into dropbox) and you will be able to sync your pick status across different computers
+- Clone this repo into dropbox (or put `cohorts.yaml` into dropbox and symlink it to `db/cohorts.yaml`) and you will be able to sync your pick status across different computers
 - Make an alias for easy launching!
 Here's mine: `alias picker="npm run --prefix ~/Dropbox/code/flower-picker/ start"`